dBildungsplattform/dbildungs-iam-server/docs/architecture.md

 ### Controllers

 To expose a Web-API we use Controllers.
 Controllers call Aggregates and Domain Services.
 Controllers expose DTOs with Decorators to generate the OpenApi Specification.<br>
 The Controllers' main purpose ist to map the API of the domain into a Web-API.
-Controllers might do a bit on orchestration, but it should be kept at a minimum.
+Controllers might do a bit on orchestration, but it should be kept at a minimum.<br>
+Permission Checks should not be done in the controller, although occasionally it was done that way in the past.

 ### Repositories